SherifAckles/vid-to-mp3/README.md

+Convert video files into MP3 audio files effortlessly with this Python script using the MoviePy library.

+#Are you like me sick and tired from downloading a prog or app on google play to convert a avideo to mp3
+that displays so many ads if you don't wanna pay for it? then use this free of ads python script and enjoy

 # Video to MP3 Converter

-Convert video files into MP3 audio files effortlessly with this Python script using the MoviePy library.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)